List Of Illegal Drugs That Cause Dehydration

 Club drugs that carry a risk for dehydration include:

-• MDMA/ecstasy (i.e. “molly”)
+• MDMA/ecstasy (i.e., “molly”)

 • LSD

-• PCP (i.e. phencyclidine, angel dust)
+• PCP (i.e., phencyclidine, angel dust)

 Remaining hydrated is important.

-If you’re drinking alcohol, using illicit stimulants, or are engaging in physical activity that is causing sweating, this can place you at risk for overheating and dehydration.
+If you’re drinking alcohol, using illicit stimulants, or engaging in physical activity that is causing sweating, this can place you at risk for overheating and dehydration.

 Regulated Substances And Prescription Drugs

-Some non-illegal substances, including alcohol, over-the-counter drugs, and stimulant prescription medications can also lead to dry mouth and dehydration.
+Some non-illegal substances, including alcohol, over-the-counter drugs, and stimulant prescription medications, can also lead to dry mouth and dehydration.

 For example: